youqad/Neurorobotics_Navigation-Strategies/Lab2_Navigation_Strategies.md

 | $β = 8 \quad (α = 0.4, γ = 0.9)$  | $56.03$  | $3.40$  |

 Theoretically, $β$ is an exploration-exploitation trade-off parameter: for $β$ ≥ 0, the bigger $β$ is, the more the robot tends to exploit the strategy that the robot deems to be the best one according to its estimations; with small $β$, the robot do not choose necessarily the strategy that is deemed to be the best so far.
-However, we did not see the effect of the $β$ parameter in the simulations because of the fact that whenever $β$ is little and the robot tries to explore strategies irrespective of their Q-values (the robot's internal estimate of values of the strategies), it is negatively reinforced if it bumps into a wall for instance: so around the walls, the Q-value of the `wallFollower`  gets better and better compared to the one of the `Guidance` strategy, and however little $β$ is, it is not enough to compensate the gap between two Q-values: the robot ends up choosing greedily again.
+However, we did not see the effect of the $β$ parameter in the simulations because of the fact that whenever $β$ is little and the robot tries to explore strategies irrespective of their Q-values (the robot's internal estimate of values of the strategies), it is negatively reinforced if it bumps into a wall for instance: so around the walls, the Q-value of the `wallFollower`  gets better and better compared to the one of the `guidance` strategy, and however little $β$ is, it is not enough to compensate the gap between the two Q-values: the robot ends up choosing greedily again.

 ####  $γ$ Test